muses-code-js/js-intro-workshop/_steps/part1/step4-variables.markdown

 ---

-All most all of the code you write will be manipulating or examining data of some sort.
+Most of the code you write will be manipulating or examining data of some sort.
 That data might come from a file, or from a 3rd party service, or from the user selecting something on a page or typing into a text box.
 Regardless of where it comes from we need a place to put it so we can refer to it.

 **Variables** are the place where we keep information in our program.